 We could speak of brown dwarf masses as fractions of our sun’s mass, but astronomers typically use Jupiter’s mass as a standard measure.
-A value of 13 Jupiter-masses is considered to be the upper limit for large gas giant planets.
-Greater than 13 Jupiter-masses, and a simple form of thermonuclear burning (fusing) can occur in the object’s interior – the fusing of deuterium – a rare element leftover from the Big Bang.
-A value of greater than 80 Jupiter-masses is the lower limit for burning normal hydrogen – the process by which stars are able to shine – and therefore for enabling an object to qualify as a fully-fledged star.
+A value of 13 Jupiter-masses is considered to be the upper limit for gas giant planets.
+If the mass of the gas planet is larger than 13 Jupiter masses, a thermonuclear burning (fusion) of deuterium – a rare element leftover from the Big Bang – can occur in the object’s interior.
+Deuterium is another name for ‘heavy hydrogen,’ which is hydrogen with a neutron attached to the proton in the nucleus of the atom (rather than only a proton alone).
+A value of greater than 80 Jupiter-masses is the lower limit for burning normal hydrogen – the process by which stars are able to shine – and therefore for enabling an object to qualify as a full-fledged star.

-Thus, for convenience and ease of visualization, a brown dwarf is typically defined as any body lying in the range of 13 and 80 Jupiter-masses.
+Thus a brown dwarf is typically defined as any body lying in the mass range of 13 and 80 Jupiter-masses.

 But there’s a lot more to this story …